Is it wise to get a rescue dog from abroad?

 The Struggle is Real

 Dogs born into free-ranging lives are likely to be from generations of ancestors who have adapted to these conditions, they are genetically designed to behave in ways that aid their survival.
-Taking these dogs and placing them into urban environments in the UK creates a significant change which many can’t cope with.
+Taking these dogs and placing them into urban environments in the UK creates a significant change which some can’t cope with.

 The journey from their home country to the UK is stressful and traumatic in itself, and involves many different events, such as being captured, kennelled, and transported via various cars, vans, or planes.
 By the time they reach their new home, they have already experienced numerous high-stress events, and this can have serious implications on their ability to adapt to the new environment they find themselves in.